KDRX

 KDRX (106.9 FM) is a radio station licensed to serve Laughlin Air Force Base, Texas, United States.
-The station airs a country music format and serves the Del Rio, Texas area.
+The station airs a Country music, Tejano music, Regional Mexican format and serves the Del Rio, Texas area.
 KDRX is currently owned by MBM Radio Del Rio, LLC.

 History

 On June 18, 2009, the station was sold to Frequency Collaboration Corp.
 Effective June 15, 2012, the station was sold to MBM Radio Del Rio, LLC, a subsidiary of R Communications.